 Put enough jars for eight cups into a pot of water, and bring to a boil.
 Let them boil until your marmalade is ready for canning.
 Measure out four cups of sugar.
 Take one-fourth of that sugar, and mix it in a small bowl with a package of pectin.
 In a large bowl, add enough water to the juice and pulp mixture to make it equal to five and a half cups, then put it into a gallon pot.
-Add your sugar and pectin mixture to the pot along with a half teaspoon of oil.
+Add your sugar and pectin mixture to the pot along with half a teaspoon of oil.

 Bring to a boil, stirring constantly.
 Add the remaining sugar.
 Boil for another minute, then put your marmalade into jars!
 Make sure to fill the jars within a fourth inch of the top, and wipe off any marmalade that touches the rim of the jar.
 Set your lid, tighten, and repeat.
 The sealed jars should store for several months.

-The Trifoliate Orange is a nutritionally rich fruit, with benefits coming from the thorns, stems and fruit.
+The Trifoliate Orange is a nutritionally rich fruit, with benefits coming from the thorns, stems, and fruit.
 As you may have guessed, the orange is packed with many of the health benefits that other oranges have such as Vitamin C to boost immunity.
-The fruit also contains phytochemicals and antioxidants like Coumarins, Flavonoids, Monoterpenes and Alkaloids that increase blood flow.
+The fruit also contains phytochemicals and antioxidants like Coumarins, Flavonoids, Monoterpenes, and Alkaloids that increase blood flow.

 One of its more popular uses is to control allergic inflammation.
-In Chinese medicine, the Trifoliate Orange was used to treat toothaches (with the thorns), conjunctivitis and colds (with the stem).
+In Chinese medicine, the Trifoliate Orange was used to treat toothaches (with the thorns), conjunctivitis, and colds (with the stem).

 Note: be careful not to consume too much of the fruit’s juice, as it is said to cause nausea and stomach pain.